Drier today with some sunshine

-RICHMOND, Va. -- Clouds will continue to decrease this morning, and we will have a mix of clouds and sunshine for today.
+RICHMOND, Va. -- We will have a mix of clouds and sunshine for today.
 Highs will be 75-80 for most areas, but an onshore wind will keep coastal communities cooler.

 Lows tonight will range from the upper 40s to mid 50s.